gvwilson/thirdbit/src/fiction/iffy/index.md

 *you never*

+The tiger was a clone,
+of course,
-She—the tiger was a female—was a clone, of course, and smaller than Sandrine had expected.
+and smaller than Sandrine had expected.
-She moved with loose swing of her limbs that made something in the back of her mind want to freeze and run away at the same time.
+She moved with loose swing of her limbs that made something in the back of Sandrine's mind want to freeze and run away at the same time.
-She had half a hectare to herself, but spent her time patrolling the fence that separated her from those who had created and then caged her.
+The animal had half a hectare to herself, but spent her time patrolling the fence that separated her from those who had created and then caged her.
 She was the proudest and saddest thing Sandrine had ever seen.